Pwd9000-ML/Pwd9000-ML/README.md

 Welcome to my github page, hopefully you will find something useful here.

+You can also find articles and tutorials I regularly publish on [DEV](https://dev.to/pwd9000).

-I am a Cloud Solutions Architect and DevOps enthusiast mainly working with Microsoft technologies in the Azure cloud platform and also utilizing automation and source control tools such as Git, Azure Devops and GitHub.
+I am a Cloud Solutions & DevOps Architect mainly working with Microsoft technologies in the Azure cloud platform and also utilizing automation and source control tools such as Git, Azure Devops and GitHub.
 I also specialize in infrastructure as code (specifically Terraform) and love writing modules which I publish on the public [Terraform Registry](https://registry.terraform.io/).
 I also have a big passion for PowerShell and PowerShell development.
 When it comes to cloud technology, I usually blog and go where my curiosity takes me.